Where IS ruled, pope calls on Christians to forgive, rebuild - WTMJ

 The square where he spoke is home to four different churches — Syriac Catholic, Armenian-Orthodox, Syriac Orthodox and Chaldean — each left in ruins.

-Before IS, he had a parish of 500 Christian family.
-Most emigrated abroad, and now only 70 families remain, he said.
+Before IS, he had a parish of 500 Christian families.
+Now only 70 families remain, he said.
 “But today I live among 2 million Muslims who call me their Father Raed,” he said.

 Gutayba Aagha, the Muslim head of the Independent Social and Cultural Council for the Families of Mosul, encouraged other Christians to return.

-“In the name of the council I invite all our Christian brothers to return to this, their city, their properties and their businesses.”
+“In the name of the council, I invite all our Christian brothers to return to this, their city, their properties and their businesses,” he said.

-Throughout his four-day visit, Francis has delivered a message of interreligious tolerance and fraternity to Muslim leaders, including in an historic meeting Saturday with Iraq’s top Shiite cleric, Grand Ayatollah Ali al-Sistani.
+Throughout his four-day visit, Francis has delivered a message of interreligious tolerance and fraternity to Muslim leaders, including in a historic meeting Saturday with Iraq’s top Shiite cleric, Grand Ayatollah Ali al-Sistani.

+But Christians say it will take real changes on the ground for them to be able to return and stay, saying they face discrimination and intimidation from Shiite militias on top of the economic hardships suffered by all Iraqis.

+Qaraqosh resident Martin Auffee said he was overjoyed by the pope’s visit and appreciated that he showed he was with Christians as he urged them to endure and keep up hope.

 At Qaraqosh, Francis urged its residents to continue to dream, and forgive.